-Increased engagement with the Family Information Service by families and professionals.

-Children, young people and families will be able to access the help they need from services.

-We will work together, and listen to children, young people and their families, to think about what early help and support they need.

-We will ensure our early intervention services work together, in partnership, to meet the needs of our children, young people and their families.

-We will work with existing partnership programmes and initiatives to look for ways to tackle barriers to accessing help, by putting support into communities.

-We will continue to explore how we can better share information and data, so that people who ask for help only need to tell their story once.

-We will ensure that information for children, young people and families is easy to find and easy to understand.

-Children, Young People and their families are able to access the right support at the right time with positive outcomes.
+Our priorities for the next 5 years PRIORITY OUTCOME 3:

-Children and Young People can access education that inspires them to learn and develop skills they need for the future that they want.

-Parents and carers want their children to have access to opportunity, to be able to develop the skills they need to have a successful life and value education.
+Children and Young People access an education that inspires them to learn and develop the skills they need for the future they want What We Have Heard Parents and carers want their children to have access to opportunity, to be able to develop the skills they need to have a successful life and value education.
 We acknowledge that there are challenges around attendance and exclusion rates in Neath Port Talbot.
-When we listened to children and young people about the reasons that children do not attend school, they talked about mental health,

-Improved engagement and attendance with education.

-Improved educational attainment when children leave school at 16.

-Increased number of post-16 young people continuing with education, employment or training.

-meeting their additional needs, and bullying including cyber bullying.

-Children and young people want to be empowered to make choices about their future and to find the pathway that works for them.
-There is a perception that choice and opportunity is limited in Neath Port Talbot.
-We need to work together to tackle this perception, inspire our children to learn and address their concerns.
+When we listened to children and young people about the reasons that children do not attend school, they talked about mental health, meeting their additional needs, and bullying including cyber bullying.
+Children and young people want to be engaged in learning, to be empowered to make choices about their future and to find the pathway that works for them.
+Children and young people told us that choice and opportunity is limited in Neath Port Talbot.
+We need to work together to tackle this, inspiring our children to learn and addressing their concerns.
 "It's hard being a young carer, some people don't understand young carers and the emotional challenges we have.
 The school environment is not for everyone...
 Where I'm at now I'm trying a little bit of everything.
 I've just started my GCSEs and I feel like it works for me.
-I have a better support plan, where I don't need to keep talking about what's happened and can look forward to my future."

-- 16-year-old young carer
+I have a better support plan, where I don't need to keep talking about what's happened and can look forward to my future." - 16-year-old young carer What We Will Do \checkmark We will work together with children, young people and families to remove barriers to education.

-More children and young people understand the factors and decisions that impact their health and wellbeing.

-Development of children and young people's communication skills in Welsh and English.

-We will work together with children, young people and families to remove barriers to education.

 We will ensure that all learners are able to learn in Welsh and English to enable them to have the confidence to use both languages in everyday life, and ensuring our children and young people value bilingual communication.

-We will ensure children and young people experience high quality health and wellbeing learning experiences to develop the knowledge and skills they need to make informed choices.
+What We Will Do We will ensure children and young people access high quality experiences to develop the knowledge and skills they need to make informed choices.